ags911/ags911/README.md

 <a href="https://github.com/ags911/udacity-dand/tree/main/project-0"><img align="left" width="250" height="150" img src="https://github.com/ags911/udacity-dand/blob/main/images/output_2_0.png"><a/>
 **[Intro Project: Explore Weather Trends](https://github.com/ags911/udacity-dand/blob/main/Project%200%20-%20Explore%20Weather%20Trends/Project%200%20-%20Exploring%20Weather%20Trends.ipynb)**

-The Exploring Weather Trends project will demonstrate using SQL and downloading data from a database.
-We will analyze local and global temperature data and compare the temperature trends where we live to overall global temperature trends.
+The Exploring Weather Trends project demonstrates using SQL to download and analyze data from a database.
+We will compare local and global temperature trends by analyzing this data, showcasing our ability to manage and interpret large datasets.
+This project aims to uncover significant patterns and differences in temperature changes.

 <br>